The ultimate guide to education benefits that attract, retain, and engage employees

 We'll dive into each.

 The method of payment matters.
-Tuition reimbursement is often the basic payment option for education benefits.
-However, requiring employees to pay upfront creates a major barrier for many.
-This is a key reason why only 2% of employees are estimated to actually participate in tuition reimbursement benefits.
+Tuition reimbursement is often the baseline payment option for education benefit programs, but requiring upfront payment from employees creates a significant – and inequitable – barrier to entry, a key reason why it’s estimated only 2% of employees actually participate in tuition reimbursement benefits.

 What’s the difference between “tuition reimbursement” and “tuition assistance”?